Author: Emily

 How To Deliver A juicy Turkey Breast?
 Try Sous Vide

 Groceries are expensive.
 Inflation over the last four years has been atrocious.
 I haven’t looked for a couple of years, but around that time I took a peek at the deli counter at our local grocery store.
 Turkey breast was $15-16/lb.
-That’s more expensive than
+That’s more expensive than steak in many cases!
+It was one of the many examples I experienced in the grocery store that made my mind wonder how lower income families even make it by in this economy, and in this case, afford packing lunches for kids.
+I realize that there are other options than turkey for sandwiches, but even looking at the bread aisle and peanut butter and jelly … it’s all very expensive.

 How to Stick to a Budget: Real Lessons, Tips for Success & Habits That Stick